 Many years ago a dear friend of mine owned land in south east Kansas.
 We spent countless weekends hanging out, grilling, eating turnips (he loved them, I tolerated them, and lots of butter, salt, and pepper can make just about anything taste OK), shooting guns, hunting, drinking beer, and just being manly men.
 A creek ran through his property – Owl Creek – so he referred to his property as “Owl Creek.”
 Some of the best memories of my adult life are because of my time spent at Owl Creek and it wasn’t Owl Creek in name only.
 There were as many owls as there were deer, turkey, bobcat, buzzards, raccoons, and opossum.
 I still remember sitting on the porch in the evening drinking beer, listening to the turkey go to roost, the deer sparring, and the owls calling.
 Owl Creek was the inspiration for my fascination with owls and the reason my motorcycle is named Otus.
 Otus is a genus of owls – specifically the Scops owl.
 The primary reason I chose the name Otus was because it fit on a personalized license plate!
 Thank you Damon for all the great times, great memories, and friendship.
 I miss you, and not only during hunting season.

 Otus is my #1 motorcycle.
 He is powerful enough to get me there and back, as reliable as my maintenance allows him to be, and when he is well and properly sorted he is an absolute joy to ride.
-As of this writing Otus is 40 years old (actually he’s 41 since he rolled off the assembly line in 1976 but since he’s a 1977 model year I allow him to be one year younger).
+Otus is over 40 years old.
 He’s taken me so many places and has only let me down because I wasn’t proactive with his care.
 He’s suffered breakdowns due to his age and mileage and he also survived a fairly brutal accident at my hands.
 In spite of all this, and after spending countless hours with him in the garage, he runs better today than the day I brought him home.
 Otus will always have a special place in my heart, and in my garage.

 Otus Is A He